billbuchanan/esecurity/unit02_symmetric/lab/possible_ans.md

 * openssl enc -d -aes-256-cbc -in encrypted.bin -pass pass:napier -base64

 A.7
+We can use the -bf-cbc option for Blowfish:

 <pre>
 openssl enc -bf-cbc -in myfile.txt -out encrypted1.bin openssl enc -d -bf-cbc -pass pass:password -in encrypted1.bin